-Before we move on to projections of how our planet's climate will likely change in the future, let's take a few looks at the current state of Earth's climate and how climate changed during the past century or so.
+Before we move on to projections of future state of our planet's climate, let's take a few looks at the current state of Earth's climate.

 These graphs show how carbon emissions, atmospheric concentrations of carbon dioxide, and global average temperatures have changed in recent times.

 This image shows sea surface temperatures (SST) averaged over a whole year (in this case, 2001).
 Notice how temperatures range from freezing (0° C or 32° F) near the poles to around 30° C (about 86° F) in the tropics.

 Credits: Image courtesy of Plumbago via Wikipedia, using data from the World Ocean Atlas 2001.

 Here is Earth's surface air temperature in recent times.
 This image shows average temperatures for the period from 1961 to 1990.

 Credits: Image courtesy of Robert A. Rhohde and the Global Warming Art project.

 Average Global Temperature 1940-2005